DEFRA/software-development-standards/docs/standards/common_coding_standards.md

 All repos are connected to a quality analysis tool and the tool's maximum quality rating is maintained.

-All repos on GitHub and Azure Repos are connected to our SonarCloud organisation and the Defra standard quality gate is met.
+All repos on GitHub and Azure Repos are connected to our SonarQube Cloud organisation and the Defra standard quality gate is met.

 ### All code is checked for security